IDoCodingStuffs/python-doodles/freeform-log.md

 ### 5 PM
 Still no luck.
 Let me see if there is some loss function bug on some off chance, however unlikely.
 If not, I will focus on passing the sequence across channels.
 And setting up the eval pipeline for 3D.

+### 8 PM
+Passing sequence across channels shows promise for efficientnet.
+Not so much for tinyvit.
+So let's train this baby with b4 efficientnet.